-CAPS offers additional rotations for those interns who are interested in gaining further expertise and who have demonstrated sufficient competency in standard clinical and training activities to be approved by their supervisors.
+CAPS offers additional rotations for those interns who are interested in gaining further expertise and who have demonstrated sufficient competency in core clinical and training activities to be approved by their supervisors.
 If approved, interns may elect from one of the four following rotations:

 - 1. UHMC: University Hospital Medical Center.
 The UHMC serves the Long Island community at large as well as the university population.
 For interns attending this rotation, they spend eight hours a week from February through May and twelve hours a week May through July at the university hospital, rotating through the following departments: - Day Treatment Program (CDTP): Interns work with this chronically ill population, which has in many cases reached a "ceiling" of what medication can do to help them, thus relying on peer and therapeutic support.
 Interns co-lead groups as well as participate in various staff meetings.
-There may be opportunities for psychological testing and for work with individual patients.

-Consultation-Liaison (C/L): Interns shadow psychiatrists and other medical professionals who are evaluating patients on the medical

-- units of the hospital for either pre-existing psychiatric conditions, or for conditions that have arisen during patients' hospital stay.
+There may be opportunities for psychological testing and for work with individual patients. - Consultation-Liaison (C/L): Interns shadow psychiatrists and other medical professionals who are evaluating patients on the medical units of the hospital for either pre-existing psychiatric conditions, or for conditions that have arisen during patients' hospital stay.
 Interns learn the many ways in which to evaluate co-morbid conditions, and the many ways in which medical and psychological conditions interact.
 There may be opportunities for psych- and neuro-psychological testing. - Inpatient (10N): Interns work with a team of psychiatrists, residents, nurses and nurse practitioners caring for patients who have been hospitalized for psychiatric reasons.
-Interns participate in unit activities such as Staff Meeting and Community Meeting; there may be opportunities to co-lead inpatient groups and to provide psychological testing. - Training: Each unit has its own meetings for training opportunities:
+Interns participate in unit activities such as Staff Meeting and Community Meeting; there may be opportunities to co-lead inpatient groups and to provide psychological testing.
+The opening of this unit to doctoral trainees is still "under construction."
+Interns will be able to attend its Case Conference, but we are still working on getting interns onto the unit itself. - Training: Each unit has its own meetings for training opportunities: Team Meeting (in which patient care and team coordination is discussed); Case Conference (during which a patient from the inpatient unit is interviewed, with discussion following addressing such issues as complex presentations, differential diagnoses, treatment planning, etc.), Community Meeting, Staff Meetings, among many others.